iliuyt/nssh/README.md

 ## Features

-    * generate a ssh key and set ssh key config and copy it to a remote host with one commond
+    * generate a ssh key and set ssh key config and copy the public key to a remote host with one commond
     * Manage all your SSH keys by alias names
     * Choose and set a default SSH key
     * Copy default SSH key to a remote host